 Jasper & Deborah’s Korean Tea Ceremony & Wedding

 One of my favorite things about being a Temecula wedding photographer is hearing the back story of how a couple met.
 I know that most people now meet online which is totally cool, but whenever I get to hear a real unique story I always get a little pumped.
 And that was certainly the case with Jasper and Deborah.
-Oddly enough, Jasper and Deborah were both traveling solo and met coincidentally on a plane to Thailand in December of last year.
-When the plane began disembarking the two soon-to-be love birds made small talk before somehow Jasper convinced Deborah to take a ferry to Krabi with him the next day.
-I assume the small talk was about Jasper’s rigorous Cross Fit classes, and after a quick yet subtle flex of his biceps (or as he calls them “guns”) she was anxiously waiting for that ferry ride to Krabi!
+Bizarrely, these two met while flying solo to Thailand last December.
+As the plane started to disembark, the soon-to-be couple exchanged pleasantries.
+Somehow, Jasper managed to persuade Deborah to join him for a ferry ride to Krabi, likely charming her with his Cross Fit anecdotes and subtle bicep flexes (or as he calls them “guns”).

 Once Jasper and Deborah met up again, they spent the next 4 days together enjoying the Thai life of riding elephants, drinking warm beers, and rocking karaoke at dive bars.
 Unfortunately, the holiday ended and they both went back to their respective ends of the world – Jasper in Los Angeles, and Deborah in Singapore.
 They both tried very hard to forget each other but couldn’t, mostly due to Jasper constantly sending photos of himself at Cross Fit.
 Deborah also coincidentally, had a ticket to California she had to use so they ended up meeting again in July… that was when they decided they wanted to be together.
-Things starting moving very fast as they planned a wedding in Temecula while still working on the opposite ends of the Earth.
+Things started moving very fast as they planned a wedding in Temecula while still working on the opposite ends of the Earth.
 Oh, and they also planned on moving together to Australia a week after the wedding.
 So yeah it was all nuts!
-But these two are amazing people with a fantastic support system so I already know they are going to conquer life.
 Below are a handful of photos from their traditional Korean tea ceremony and intimate wedding in Temecula!

 Korean Tea Ceremony Photographer